 Upper-level (6 courses): Four courses in MLL beyond the introductory requirement (possibly including a few courses between 323 and 326, such as FREN 324); and two relevant literature, film, or art history courses from other departments.

 Research methods: An upper-level course on postcolonial literature in ENGL or an upper-level course on postcolonial literature or culture in MLL.
 (Courses taken to satisfy this requirement cannot be used to satisfy the upper-level course requirement.)

 History and Cultural Studies

-Introductory: HIST 190 or a director-approved substitute; and one of the following: ANTH 113, INDS 333, an MLL course between 323 and 326, MUSC 206, RLST 101, 102, or 103.
+Introductory (2 courses): HIST 100 or a director-approved substitute; and a non-historical course on cultural diversity, such as ANTH 113, CWL 220, an MLL course between 323 and 326, MUSC 206, or RLST 101, 102, or 103.

 Upper-level (6 courses): Four courses in HIST above the 100 level; and two historically based courses from another department, such as ASIA 201, INDS 231, RLST 240, or RLST 270.

 Research methods: HIST 387.

 Students must take four courses in one of the following geographic or cultural regions: sub-Saharan Africa, Middle East and North Africa, Latin America and the Caribbean, East Asia, South Asia, Central Asia, eastern Europe, western Europe, or the Islamic world.
 To fulfill this requirement, students may double-count up to two area courses taken to fulfill the student's disciplinary focus, but at least two of the four area courses must fall outside the student's disciplinary focus.
 (For example, literature students must take at least two courses dealing with some other aspect of the region, such as its history or religions.)
 At least two of the area courses must be taken at Kenyon.